Colorado Stand-up Paddleboarding 101

 What to Bring Stand-up Paddleboarding

-Always wear a life jacket, swimwear, wet suit, or rash guard.
+Always wear a life jacket, swimwear, a wetsuit, or a rash guard.
 Some paddlers like the grip of water shoes or Chaco-type sandals, while others prefer to go barefoot.
 Try both and see what works best for you.
 Most boards have a couple of thin straps on the front or back to secure belongings.
 This is a great spot to tie a waterproof dry box containing your phone or camera, sunscreen, keys, and sunglasses.

 Where to Go Stand-up Paddleboarding SUP